duelyst-tcg/duelyst-tcg.github.io/docs/rulebook.md

 - `n` = numbers of times the card was played

-Only the minion put into play with Intensify gets the bonus, not those already on the field.
+Only the minion put into play with Intensify gets the bonus, not those already on the battlefield.

 ### Invunerable

 Cannot die or be affected by anything.
-They also can't be healed.

 ### Opening gambit

 This Minion triggers an effect immediately before being summoned from the Action Bar.
+The effect also happens if the minion instantly dies when summoned.
 It will not trigger when the minion wasn't summoned from the Action Bar.
-The effect also happens if the minion instantly dies when summoned.

 ### Provoke

-Nearby enemies can select ONLY this Minion as an Attack target and cannot move.
-If your enemy is Provoked by multiple Minions at once, they can choose any Provoke Minion to target.
+Nearby enemies can select only this minion as an attack target and cannot move.
+If your enemy is Provoked by multiple minions at once, they can choose any Provoke minion to target.

 ### Ranged